23verse/PITPID/README.md

 ## @ Showcase

-> A showcase describing step-by-step instructions on how to create priority indexes for critical Covid-19 is are made available [`here`](http://www.genetictargets.pro/PIC2/showcase).
+> A showcase, describing step-by-step instructions on how to create priority indexes for critical Covid-19, is made available [`here`](http://www.genetictargets.pro/PIC2/showcase).

 ## @ Contact